 Stamping Ground is a tiny city located in the state of Kentucky.
 With a population of 806 people and just one neighborhood, Stamping Ground is the 281st largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Stamping Ground is generally considered to be a blue-collar town.
-35.13% of the Stamping Ground workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Stamping Ground, you'll notice that it is more blue-collar than most other communities in America.
+35.13% of Stamping Ground’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Stamping Ground is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Stamping Ground who work in office and administrative support (21.12%), management occupations (6.68%), and teaching (6.03%).

 The percentage of adults in Stamping Ground who are college-educated is close to the national average for all communities of 21.84%: 17.06% of the adults in Stamping Ground have a bachelor's degree or advanced degree.